-- Cross-platform books: These books are for DB2 on any of the supported platforms. - Platform-specific books: These books are for DB2 on a specific platform.
-For example, there is a separate Quick Beginnings book for DB2 on OS/2, Windows NT, and UNIX-based operating systems.
+- Cross-platform books These books contain the common DB2 information for UNIX-based and Intel-based platforms. - Platform-specific books These books are for DB2 on a specific platform.
+For example, for DB2 on OS/2, on Windows NT, and on the UNIX-based platforms, there are separate Quick Beginnings books.